Jeanne Brink: Authorship

 Starting in 1989, Brink worked with Gordon Day to compile an Abenaki dictionary.
 They wrote the Alnobaodwa Western Abenaki Language Guide, and Brink digitized Day's Western Abenaki Dictionary.

 In 2006, she published a children's book called Malian's Song, which tells the story of the 1759 attack by British Major Robert Rogers on the St. Francis Abenaki community.
 The story follows the eyewitness account of Brink's grandmother Elvine Obomsawin who lived through the raid.
 Brink's ancestor Malian Obomsawin wrote "Lonesome Song" after the event.

 Artist style

 Brink is known for her miniature fancy baskets.
-She uses sweetgrass and is known for a green candy-stripe pattern using sweetgrass.
+She used sweetgrass and is known for a green candy-stripe pattern using sweetgrass.

 Personal life

 Brink is the mother of 3 and grandmother of 6.
-She lives with her husband in Barre, Vermont.
+She lived with her husband in Barre, Vermont before moving to Madisonville, Tennessee later in life to be with family.